EPCCed/eidf-docs/docs/services/securevirtualdesktop/storage.md

 - `/data/datamanager/` is the destination path on the Secure Virtual Desktop VM where the file will be copied to
 - `<local-file-path>` is the path to the file on the user's local machine

-### Where users do not have a SSH config file set up with configuration for the router and VM
+### Where Users Do Not Have an SSH Config File Set Up With Configuration for the Router and VM

 To transfer data **to** the Secure Virtual Desktop VMs from a local machine using `scp`, the following command format should be used: